kisonecat/chart/API.md

 ### POST /worksheets/:worksheet/token

-Redirect to the given worksheet, passing the worksheet a JWT token in the query string (or hash?) narrowly scoped to the worksheet's domain to permit progress and dd state updates.
+Redirect to the given worksheet, passing the worksheet a symmetric JWT token in the query string (or hash?) narrowly scoped to the worksheet's domain to permit progress and do state updates.

 The worksheet URL is stored in a POST variable.

 ### PUT /learners/:user/worksheets/:worksheet/progress

+Record progress on this worksheet.

+Hashcash required.

 ### GET /learners/:user/worksheets/:worksheet/progress

-Retrieve or record progress on this worksheet.
+Retrieve progress on this worksheet.

-Hashcash required.

 ### GET /learners/:user/worksheets/:worksheet/state

+Retrieve page state on this worksheet.

 ### PATCH /learners/:user/worksheets/:worksheet/state
+### PUT /learners/:user/worksheets/:worksheet/state

-Retrieve or record page state on this worksheet.
+Record or update page state on this worksheet.

 Hashcash required.